ryanvilbrandt/commission_tracker/src/host_quick_guide.md

 * If Artists with empty queues aren't taking commissions, assign commissions to them.
 * Keep an eye on chat and answer any questions people may have about their commissions.

+### Guidelines for Commissions

+All commissions must meet the following guidelines:

+* PG-13
+* Have a reference picture attached, or be loose enough in their requirements (e.g. Artists' Choice)

+Commission requests must not:

+* Request more than 2 characters (assuming they paid for the extra character)
+* Request something more complex than a sketch
+* Be racist, hateful, or intended to insult or harm others
+* Depict excessive violence, gore, or self harm
+* Attempt to copy the style of another artist
+* Include NSFW/fetish material

 See the full <a href="/host_help" target="_blank">help page for Hosts</a> for more info.